 That economists should contribute to this confusion is puzzling because all of microeconomics is devoted to finding the optimal scale of a given activity—the point beyond which marginal costs exceed marginal benefits and further growth would be uneconomic.
 Marginal Revenue = Marginal Cost is even called the “when to stop rule” for growth of a firm.
 Why does this simple logic of optimization disappear in macroeconomics?
 Why is the growth of the macroeconomy not subject to an analogous “when to stop rule”?

 We recognize that all microeconomic activities are parts of the larger macroeconomic system, and their growth causes displacement and sacrifice of other parts of the system.
 But the macroeconomy itself is thought to be the whole shebang, and when it expands, presumably into the void, it displaces nothing and therefore incurs no opportunity cost.
 But this is false of course.
 The macroeconomy too is a part, a subsystem of the biosphere, of the Greater Economy of the natural ecosystem.
 Growth of the macroeconomy too imposes a rising opportunity cost that at some point will constrain its growth.

-In sum, economic growth in sense 1 can be, and in the United States has become, uneconomic growth in sense 2.
-And it is sense 2 that matters.
+In sum, economic growth in sense one can be, and in the USA has become, uneconomic growth in sense one.
+And it is sense two that matters.

 Herman Daly is an author, professor emeritus, and Nobel Peace Prize nominee.
 He currently serves as the chief economic advisor for CASSE publications and projects and is on the CASSE Board of Directors.